immigration illegal immigration

 Texas Representatives Christian Menefee (D-TX), Joaquin Castro (D-TX), Henry Cuellar (D-TX) and Sylvia Garcia (D-TX) were among the members conducting the visit to the Dilley Immigration Processing Center, the largest family immigration detention center in the country.

 During the visit, the representatives met with U.S. Immigration and Customs Enforcement officials and facility operators, who described the center’s conditions as safe and humane.
-Members also spoke directly to detainees, who shared a different perspective.
+Members also spoke directly with detainees.

 “There were glaring inconsistencies between what facility officials told us and what detainees described,” Rep. Menefee said.
 “We heard story after story about untreated medical conditions, food that makes people sick and children suffering physically and emotionally.”